ponyatov/metaLv0/doc/tutorial.md

 not of syntax, but to get feels of language abilities.

 * *Python* is simple to use and have very friendly syntax
-* *Lisp* has a power of self-modification able to change program in runtime
+* *Lisp* has a power of self-modification able to change program in runtime, and work with program as a data structure
 * *Smalltalk* is pure OOP-language works over message passing which is good for distributed and parallel systems